Sehun0819/Sehun0819.github.io/_posts/2022-06-30-fuzz-rescript-parser.md

 ![image](/assets/images/aflplusplus.png)

-Crashing inputs can be found in `~/fuzz_report/default/crashes`.
+Fuzzed inputs which successfully crashed the parser can be found in `~/fuzz_report/default/crashes/`.
-This is the input made by AFL++, which crashed (that version of) Rescript parser.
+Below is one of fuzzed inputs made by AFL++, which crashed (older version of) Rescript parser.
 ```ocaml
 a->f(b, c)->g(d, e)